 Are private loans right for me?

-We generally recommend taking out federal student loans before turning to private student loans.
-Federal student loans have repayment plans that can be based on your income, which is something you won’t find with a private lender.
+We generally recommend maxing out your federal student loan options first.
+Federal student loans have repayment plans that can be based on your income.
+But that’s something you won’t find with a student loan lender.

 However, federal loans have limits on how much you can borrow.
 Your federal loan might not be enough to cover the cost of going to school.
-That’s where private loans can help.
+And that’s where private loans can help.

 Depending on the lender, you may have several options to repay your loan.
-For instance, some lenders let you make interest-only payments while you’re in school while others won’t ask for any payments until after you graduate.
+For instance, some lenders let you make interest-only payments while you’re in school.
+Others won’t ask for any payments at all until after you graduate.

 Here’s a list of some of the most common questions we get from readers who are thinking about taking out a private student loan.